0xzer0x/prayer-times/README.md

 systemctl --user enable --now prayer-times.timer
 ```

+### Yad

+- Configure your window manager to show the Yad window in floating mode and you're all set!

 ### Polybar

 - Add the following to your [polybar config](https://github.com/polybar/polybar/wiki/Configuration) file (~/.config/polybar/config\[.ini\]) then add the module
 - Modify colors according to your liking (replace #83CAFA)
 - Works best with [Nerd Fonts](https://nerdfonts.com)

 ```ini